French income tax return – tax return portal opens for 2022 declarations

 French tax residents are liable to French income tax on their worldwide income and gains, so you need to declare all income you earn in the UK and anywhere else outside France, whether it is pension, rental, or investment income.

 You will not, however, pay tax twice on income that is taxable in the UK.
 Under the terms of the France-UK double taxation treaty, UK government service pension and rental income are only taxable in the UK.
-However this does not mean that you do not declare it in France – you must include it on your French tax return.
+This does not mean that you do not declare it in France – you must include it on your French tax return.
 You will then receive a credit equal to the French income tax and social charges.

 Real estate gains are liable to tax in both countries, but you receive a credit in France for UK tax paid.
 Gains made on the disposal of capital investments are generally taxed in the country where the seller is resident.